verbb/cp-nav/README.md

 An external link might be helpful for a variety of different reasons.
 These should be provided as absolute URLs, complete with protocol (http/https).

+You can also set a custom icon for a menu item.
+This is uploaded to an existing assets source, and is recommended to be an SVG file for best results.

 It should also be noted that some plugins already provide a method for changing the Plugin name.
 While Control Panel Nav is active, it's settings will override any defined in other installed plugins.